drmargarido/d-tracker/README.md

 * [LuaFileSystem](https://keplerproject.github.io/luafilesystem/manual.html) - Used to list the folders when exporting the tasks to XML.
 * [freetype2](https://www.freetype.org/) - (Only for X11) Used in the render of text and fonts in the tekui lib.
 * [argparse](https://github.com/luarocks/argparse) - (For the cli) Used to parse the command line options.

+## Other

+A devlog for the development until the version v1.2 is available in [here](https://drmargarido.pt/d_tracker).